rk-10/BoomCloud/README.md

 # Prerequisites
 1. An AWS account with access_key and secret_access_key.
 2. Python 3
+3. boto3 for python
+4. troposphere for python

 # Getting Started
 1. Follow the following commands to setup your aws credentials.